Rio242/Rio242/README.md

 -  Bachelor's degree in Aerospace engineering 🚀 along with 4 years of manufacturing & design engineering experience.

 - ⚡ Fun fact: I'm originally from the Bahamas

+# Repositories:
+### Featured Projects
+1. [TechCentral E-commerce Analysis](https://github.com/Rio242/TechCentral-Ecommerce_Analysis): An analysis of transaction records for an electronics retailer examining trends in sales, refunds, and the loyalty program providing recommendations to the sales, inventory, and loyalty teams.
+    * Tools used: Excel, SQL Tableau

 <br/>